chrxh/alien/README.md

 ## Installer
 An installer for 64-bit binaries is provided for Windows 10: [download link](https://alien-project.org/media/files/alien-installer.zip).
-It is updated from the develop branch on a weekly basis.

 In the case that the program crashes for an unknown reason, please refer to the troubleshooting section in [alien-project.org/downloads.html](https://alien-project.org/downloads.html).